How to Become a Foster Parent

 - CPR/First Aid for adults and children – must include hands-on testing

 What are the requirements for my home to pass the state inspection?

 Arizona State Rules set the requirements for a home to be considered safe.
 We’ll provide you with the requirements and assist you with knowing how to get your home ready for inspection.
 Some of the basic requirements include locking all medications and toxins, having smoke detectors and fire extinguishers, having first aid supplies, etc. If you want to foster children under the age of 7 years old and have a pool or spa it will need to be fenced.

 We will help you determine if you have adequate bedroom space.
 There must be enough bedrooms in the home for everyone living in the home to sleep in a bedroom.
 Adults other than the foster parents may not share a room with a child.
 Children under 3 years old may sleep in a crib or toddler bed in the foster parents’ bedroom.
 Boys and girls 6 years old and older must sleep boys with boys and girls with girls.

 How long does it take to get a foster care license?

-It typically takes 4-6 months to get licensed after you start PS-MAPP.
+It typically takes 4-6 months to get licensed after you start Foster Parent College.
 The sooner you submit your paperwork, prepare for your home inspection, and schedule home visits, the faster HRT can complete your license!